-The above charts depict the trend in the Total Domestic Arrears of Adamawa State between 2016 and 2020 inclusive.
-Both charts indicate continuous rise and fall in the Domestic Expenditure Arrears between 2016 and 2019, further with a glaring substantial reduction in the stock value of Year 2020.
+The above charts depict the trend in the Total Domestic Arrears of Bauchi State between 2016 and 2020 inclusive.
+Both charts indicate perpetual increase in the Domestic Expenditure Arrears, from 2016 up to 2018, with sparing decrease in 2019, and a significant reduction in 2020 that kept the trend down.